gsunit/Competitive-Programming-Journey-for-Interviews/README.md

   - **Existence of -ve cycle**: If in |V|th iteration there is still a relaxtion possible (observed), then there definitely exists a -ve cycle

-  - **To find -ve cycle reachable from s**: During the Vth iteration, the last
+  - **To find -ve cycle reachable from s**: During the Vth iteration, let `x` be the last vertex for which a relaxation was made. `x` either lies on the cycle or is reachable from it.
+Then follow `x`'s ancestors till you reach the -ve cycle.
+Going back |V| time from `x` will ensure that you are definitely in the -ve cycle.
+Then we can trace the cycle.

+  - **To find any -ve cycle**: Initialize all d[v] to 0 (instead of 0), as if we were trying to find shortest path from all vertices simoltaneously.
+The validity of -ve cycle detection remains the same.

   - **Gotchas**: